Cosmetic Limb Lengthening, Limb Length Discrepancy and Leg Deformity Correction Surgeries

 External Leg Lengthening

 In 1982, Gavril Ilizarov who was a Soviet physician, known for inventing the Ilizarov apparatus for lengthening limb bones and the method of surgery named after him, the Ilizarov surgery .
 The Ilizarov technique was a major breakthrough in leg lengthening, as it was allowed for the orthopedic surgeon to hold the bone in place.
-The practice of using an external device, such as the Ilizarov apparatus, is referred to as “external leg lengthening.”
+The practice of using an external device, such as the Ilizarov apparatus, is referred to as “external method of leg lengthening.”

 If you would like more information about external fixators please visit: Limb lengthening Using External Fixation